The federal Civil Code regulates the main aspects of real estate law: property rights, contract law and common leases.

 There is no state guarantee on the title.
-The development of “title insurance” in the framework of real estate transactions is starting to occur, although it remains uncommon.
+“Title insurance” is starting to develop in the framework of real estate transactions, but it is not yet common.

 For share deals, the recordation of the share transfer in the share register is required.

 The COVID-19 pandemic and related lockdown measures have not had a major impact on the transaction flow.
 Notaries and lawyers were recognised as "essential" and their offices remained open but the market has rapidly shifted towards digital signatures, including for notarial powers of attorney.